aklivity/zilla-docs/src/reference/config/telemetry/exporters/exporter-otlp.md

 > `string`

-The URL of the Open Telemetry collector.
+The URL of the collector.

 ---